 While in law school, Professor Saxer served as the chief managing editor of the UCLA Law Review.
 Upon graduation, she clerked for the Honorable Wm.
 Matthew Byrne, Jr. of the Federal District Court for the Central District of California and then worked briefly as a corporate associate for the Century City law offices of O'Melveny & Myers.

 Since joining the Pepperdine faculty in 1991, she has taught courses in real property, land use, community property, remedies, environmental law, water law, negotiation, and social-ecological resilience and sustainability.
-Professor Saxer served as the Chair, Chair-Elect, Secretary, and Executive Committee member of the American Association of Law Schools (AALS) Property Section between 2009 and 2012.
+Professor Saxer served as the Chair-Elect, Secretary, Treasurer, and Executive Committee member of the American Association of Law Schools (AALS) State and Local Government Law Section from 2019 to 2023.
+She also served as the Chair, Chair-Elect, Secretary, and Executive Committee member of the AALS Property Section between 2009 and 2012.
 She was on the Board of Directors for the Association for Law, Property, and Society (ALPS) in 2013 and 2014 and was the Program Committee Co-Chair for the 2014 ALPS conference held at the University of British Columbia in Vancouver, Canada.

-Professor Saxer is a member of the Order of the Coif, the American Bar Association, and the California State Bar.
+Professor Saxer is a Fellow of the American College of Real Estate Lawyers (ACREL) and a member of the Order of the Coif, the American Bar Association, and the California State Bar.
 She has also been admitted to practice before the U.S. Supreme Court.

 - J.D., University of California, Los Angeles, 1989

 - B.S., Pepperdine University, 1980, summa cum laude

 - Shelley Ross Saxer, Owning Church Property, FLA.
 ST. U. L. REV. (forthcoming 2024) SSRN